freyacodes/GensokyoBot/README.md

 # GensokyoBot
-This bot is a fork of FredBoat.
+This bot is a fork of Frederikam.
 Most features of FredBoat have been removed or replaced in favour of offering streaming from a single source.
 The bot is optimized in such a way that only one stream is opened to the source.

 # Documentation